iShrishJaiswal/Python-Stock-Prediction/README.md

 # Python-Stock-Prediction
 python project used to predict the next day price of Apple stock.
-Uses Sequential Model LSTM
+Prediction of Sequential Data with LSTM.

 ## Predicted values and Actual values graph
 ![plot](https://user-images.githubusercontent.com/44002551/196327446-990ddbb4-a814-479b-aaf6-beb30a645f34.png)